reidjohnson/hpipy/_sources/user_guide/repeat_sales.rst.txt

 Repeat Sales
 ============

-The repeat sales method is one of the most widely used approaches for creating house price indices.
-It uses pairs of sales of the same property to estimate price changes over time.
+The repeat sales method estimates house price indices by analyzing changes in the sale price of the same property over time.
+By comparing repeated transactions of individual homes, it controls for unobserved property characteristics.
+It is widely used in practice and offers a simple and interpretable approach to index construction.
+However, it relies on a limited subset of the data and may be less effective in markets with low turnover or significant property changes between sales.

 .. note::